 Kubectl Exec: How to Execute Shell Commands Into a Container (With Examples)?

 Kubernetes is a powerful container orchestration platform for easily deploying and managing containerized applications.
-But managing containerized applications is about more than just getting them up and running.
+However, managing containerized applications is about more than just getting them up and running.
 Sometimes, you’ll need to interact with the containers to perform important tasks, such as debugging issues or modifying files or directories.

 The "kubectl exec" command enables you to get inside a running container by opening and accessing its shell.
 The shell provides a command-line interface for running commands and interacting with the container's environment, similar to running commands on your own computer's command line.